Usage

 Recording metadata

-• user.xdg.origin.url: the URL of the MPD manifest
+• user.xdg.origin.url: the URL of the MPD manifest (unless the URL contains any password information)

 • user.dublincore.title: the title, if specified in the manifest metainformation